boppetson/personal-website/content/posts/2021-11-16-redesigning-my-colleges-covid-testing-process.md

 tags:
   - Design
 ---
 ![](/media/covidtestreminder.png)

 > Not again...

 This is the email I get when my school decides it’s time for me to get another Covid test.
 Every week, a third of the student body (~750 people) is required to get tested.

 Even though I think testing is the right thing to do, I dread seeing this email.
 Why?
-Because in order to get tested, I have to go through an online tool to book an appointment and the tool sucks.
-Using it takes way longer and requires more brainpower than it should.
+Because in order to get tested, I have to go through an online tool to book an appointment and it's *very* frustrating to use.
+It takes way longer and requires more brainpower than it should to complete.
 If I’m going to get tested repeatedly every month, I want that process to be as efficient as possible.

 But the process still works: I can sign up for a Covid test and get my results within a week.
 So why redesign it?